As seen in HOTELS Magazine.

 For as long as I can remember, I’ve been passionate about the great outdoors.
 Growing up in a small rural town outside Seville, Spain, I spent my free time hiking, biking, and riding horses through the countryside.
-Fast forward to present day, and I’m fortunate to be working in an industry that allows me to do what I love the most: blazing new trails (literally).
+Fast forward to the present day, and I’m fortunate to be working in an industry that allows me to do what I love the most: blazing new trails (literally).

-The through line of my career has been crafting successful outdoor experiences and developing new tourism destinations.
+The throughline of my career has been crafting successful outdoor experiences and developing new tourism destinations.
 It’s work that is as thrilling as it is gratifying; it’s been the joy of my professional life to work alongside local communities and committed hospitality professionals to share beautiful places with the world.
-At the same time, it’s a job that comes with weighty responsibilities: do harm to an environment and your risk causing irreversible and incalculable damage.
+At the same time, it’s a job that comes with weighty responsibilities: do harm to an environment and risk causing irreversible and incalculable damage.
 It’s a duty I take incredibly seriously, both as an environmental steward and a fierce lover of the natural world.

 In my editorial columns for Luxury Frontiers, I reflect on the challenges and rewards of the job.
-In doing so, I hope to shed light on a relatively unknown subset of the industry, correct misconceptions about the work, and identify negative industry standards—one of the most troubling of which is the one-size-fits-all approach that some hospitality companies take when developing new concepts and designing outdoor experiences.
+In doing so, I hope to shed light on a relatively unknown subset of the industry, correct misconceptions about the work and identify negative industry standards—one of the most troubling of which is the one-size-fits-all approach that some hospitality companies take when developing new concepts and designing outdoor experiences.

-Which brings me to experiential design, one of the hallmarks of Luxury Frontiers.
+This brings me to experiential design, one of the hallmarks of Luxury Frontiers.
 This term signifies a practice whereby a destination’s natural, cultural, and historical environment is leveraged to develop experiences that are meaningful, well-rounded, and contextually relevant.